Douglas Waples: Biography

 Waples’s most influential work was People and Print (1937), one of four works published in the Studies in Library Science series.
 It redirected researchers from assumptions and personal beliefs to compelling investigations and quantitative and qualitative explorations.
 His revolutionary approach to “why people read; what people read; and how reading affects individuals, social groups, and social institutions” allowed a combination of a humanist’s interest in the betterment of society and the empiricist’s improve understanding of the formation and expansion of knowledge by individuals.

+In 1937 Waples participated in the World Congress of Universal Documentation with Herman Fussler and Watson Davis, head of the American delegation.

 Another significant consideration for Waples was the social enterprise of libraries.
 He emphasized scholarship, management, professionalism, organization, and research.
 Investigating Library Problems (1939), another in the Studies in Library Science series, was a seminal work for the field of library and information studies because it, too, emphasized methodology and integrated quantitative research and introduced consideration of social epistemology.
 Here Waples went further and proposed that the methodologies and research outcomes were not as significant as the gathering of evidence on which decisions could be based in library environments.

 In August 1941 the Graduate Library School of University of Chicago presented a conference on mass communications and American democracy.
 Waples reported on the 14 papers addressing the issues pertinent just before declaration of war.

 In 1942 Waples joined the U.S. and traveled throughout Europe.
 In 1947 he and Eleanor Waples divorced, and, in the same year, he then married Dorothy Blake.
 He returned to the University of Chicago in 1948 but departed the Graduate Library School in 1950 to join the interdisciplinary Committee in Communication.
 In 1957 he retired from his academic post and retired in Washington Island, Wisconsin.
 In October 1960, a debilitating stroke affected his mobility and speech permanently, and, although he effected a partial recovery, personal communications revealed that his quality of life was affected dramatically.
 He died in 1978.